BloopAI/bloop/server/README.md

 ```

 You can run `bleep` without linking it to a `Qdrant` instance but calls to the `/answer` endpoint will return an error.

+You'll also need to run a local instance of `answer_api` (`bleep` expects it on port 7879 by default) which handles requests to the OpenAI API.

 ### Build